scarf-sh/docs/docs/packages.md

 ## File Packages

 File Packages on Scarf are a flexible and low-level package type that can track visits and downloads on arbitrary URLs.
-File packages were originally created to track published tar balls, but it has since expanded to many other use cases and will likely be renamed in future versions of Scarf.
+File packages were originally created to track published tar balls, but it has since expanded to many other use cases.
 You can think of File Packages as a powerful and fully customizable link shortener.
 Common use cases include:

 - Tracking downloads of GitHub release artifacts
 - Tracking downloads of every artifact on your company/project "downloads" page